xrander/Health-data/README.md

 - which gender is the most prevalent in the hospital?
 - which gender group is having the highest number of death?
 - how many patients died in the hospital with atrial fibrillation?
+- how many male and female died in the hospital having atrial fibrillation?
 - how many patients in the hospital have depression?
 - Is there a correlation between depression and aging?
 - what is the rate of non-survived patients with hypertension?